Phanindra-Kumar-Allada/translation_project/README.md

 # Video Explanation

-Have to attach the video link
+Have to attach the video link or maybe generate a new video

 # Project Structure